premiering/wubsub/README.md

 {
     "type": "error",
     "channel": "",
-    "data": {
-        "message": "You aren't the publisher of this channel!"
+    "data": "You aren't the publisher of this channel!"
-    }
 }
 ```